AP 7400 Employee Travel

 LODGING

-When traveling for a conference it is appropriate to stay at the hotel hosting the conference, even if the rate exceeds $192 a night.
-When staying at a conference hotel, check the government rate, at times this will be less expensive than the conference rate.
-Travelers staying at the conference hotel must be preapproved by their Dean/Vice President prior to purchase.
-Conference hotel accommodations exceeding $192, purchased prior to approval do not qualify for reimbursement.
-Typically a traveler staying at the conference hotel will not be approved for a rental car.
-If a special circumstance arises where a rental car is needed while staying at a conference hotel (outside of driving from home to conference) please contact the Vice President of Operations and Finance via email for preapproval.
+When traveling for a conference, staying at the hotel hosting the conference is appropriate as long as it is under $400 a night.
+When staying at a conference hotel, check the government rate; at times, this will be less expensive than the conference rate.
+Travelers staying at the conference hotel must be pre-approved by their Dean/Vice President before purchase.
+Conference hotel accommodation exceeding $400 purchased before approval do not qualify for reimbursement.
+Typically, a traveler staying at the conference hotel will not be approved to rent a car.
+If a special circumstance arises where a rental car is needed while staying at a conference hotel (outside of driving from home to the conference), please contact the Vice President of Operations and Finance via email for preapproval.

 Lodging may be shared with non-business guests.
 Lodging costs of non-business guests are not reimbursable and may not be paid with a College credit card.
 Accommodations such as different room types, extra rooms, and other special amenities for personal guests should be arranged by the traveler and paid directly to the hotel via a personal credit card upon checkout.
-The College will reimburse the amount equal to the cost of a room for the traveler.
-In some cases the room costs for additional occupancy remain the same.
+The College will reimburse the amount equal to the room cost for the traveler.
+In some cases, the room costs for additional occupancy remain the same.
 The traveler should provide documentation of the rate to the Business Office.

-Forward an itemized hotel receipt showing proof of payment (not just a credit card receipt) to the Business Office.
+Forward an itemized hotel receipt showing proof of payment (not just a credit card receipt) to the Business Office at [email protected].

-Lodging in Private Residence: Travelers who stay in a private residence with relative or friends while traveling on business may not be reimbursed for lodging.
+Lodging in Private Residence: Travelers who stay in a private residence with relatives or friends while traveling on business may not be reimbursed for lodging.

 Room service and Honor Bar charges will NOT be reimbursed.
-Please see cost of meals while traveling for more details on per diem rates.
+Please see the cost of meals while traveling section at the end of this document for more details on per diem rates.

 Cancelling/changing reservations – Hotel reservations should be canceled early to avoid cancellation fees.
 When an employee changes or cancels a hotel reservation due to personal preference, the employee will incur the additional fees associated with the change.